KTkatherine/Solving-Problems-with-Java/README.md

 16_Calling the function of max2 in the function of max3, to achieve the calculation of the maximum value of three numbers.

-17_Calculate the maximum by using the method overload
+17_Calculate the maximum by using the method overload:
+        not only can find the maximum value of two integers, but also can find the maximum value of two decimal numbers, and the size relationship between two decimal numbers and an integer

+18_